Arkansas Licensing Overview for a Barber

 Licensed barbers are required to update their license every odd-numbered year during their month of birth.
 This can be done easily online Arkansas State Board’s online license renewal portal.
 There is a $40 renewal fee for this license.

-There is currently no ongoing education needs for barbers during their licensing period in the state of Arkansas.
+There is currently no ongoing education needs for barbers during their licensing period in Arkansas.
 However, many barbers may choose to undertake ongoing education to further their career opportunities and stay up to date in current fashions and trends.